akanksha982003/Stock-Market-Prediction-App/README.md

 created and trained for time series forecasting by initializing a sequential model with multiple LSTM layers, dropout regularization, and the Adam optimizer to learn complex patterns and make accurate predictions.
 The stock market predictor web application is built using Streamlit that utilizes machine learning and data analysis to forecast stock prices.
-It imports necessary libraries, loads LSTM model, and takes user imput for stock symbols to retrieve historical data.
+It imports necessary libraries, loads LSTM model, and takes user input for stock symbols to retrieve historical data.
 Key features include stock data retrieval, moving averages, model prediction, and visualization.
 The application provides valuable insights for informed investment decisions and offers an interactive interface that enhances the overall user experience, facilitating intuitive navigation